LearnTeachCode/learning-log/README.md

 ## Next steps for building first prototype

 - Decide: which questions or prompts to include in the template?
 (Review my notes from past classes and https://github.com/Kallaway/100-days-of-code/blob/master/log.md)

 - Decide: use Firebase for GitHub login, or use a tiny server to handle authentication myself?
 (Could use https://github.com/prose/gatekeeper)

+  - Pros for Firebase: easier to later add private notes functionality and more custom features that GitHub alone may not support.

+  - Pros for GitHub auth on its own: less dependencies, less likely to eventually cost money if we have more users, and this project would be easier for others to use (no Firebase setup)

 - Review the GitHub API for:

 - Creating a new repo on behalf of a user
   - Making a new file
   - Formatting text from a form to send to GitHub

 - After creating initial functionality: use an existing form template or take code from a popular front-end framework